 - Make your expectations clear in terms of what the desired output must look like;

 - Explain that time and quiet are materials and equipment that people need to do their work right; and

 - Emphasise that deep work gives them the opportunity to do what they do best every day.

-- Bimodal: dividing your time into some clearly defined stretches to deep pursuits and leave the rest open to everything else.
-Reserve a few consecutive days when you will be working like a monastic.
+- Bimodal: Divide your time into clearly defined stretches dedicated to deep pursuits, while leaving the rest open to everything else.
+In other words, reserve a few consecutive days when you will be working like a monastic.
 You need at least one day a week.

 Allow team members to find which philosophy works best for them.

 Some practical things to do in order to reduce distractions are:

 - Encourage blocking your calendar: Newport recommends that wherever you have a cognitively demanding task, you block out no less than 90 minutes.
 Not only should you block it out but you should treat it as sacred and not allow anything else to encroach on that time.

 - Empower team members to set up office hours for meetings and calls: Specify when you can be disturbed.
 For example, have a 30-minute “office hour” every two hours during the workday.
 During these hours you are fully accessible.
 Outside these hours you cannot be reached and, instead, you spend that time producing valuable results.

 - Have the team list the single most important thing they want to complete each day: One of the challenges of focusing in the modern workplace is that work is often ill-defined.
 Everything seems important and urgent which makes it difficult to prioritise and focus on the things that have a real impact.
 Instead of having people list out every single thing they want to accomplish in a day or week, have them identify the one thing that they believe will have the biggest impact instead.